natelac/EuchrePy/README.md

 Euchre is a four player trick taking card game.
 This is a python implementation of euchre designed to be easily extendible.
 The player input-output (IO) is separated from the game logic by a Player class.
 This project was created to develop and train AI and interface easily with a web app to display AI information and player IO.

-Also implements a euchre server that can be run on a linux computer.
+EuchrePy also implements a euchre server that can be run on a linux computer.
 Up to four other players can connect to the server and play a game of euchre.

 If you're unsure of how to play euchre, check out the [wikipedia page](https://en.wikipedia.org/wiki/Euchre#Rules)!